 You can trace (execute your program one step at a time) through your program by setting the PC (Program Counter) to the address of the first instruction of your program, and then use the T (Trace) command.
-Trace through your program and observe what is happening to the register and memory.
+Trace through your program and observe what is happening to the registers and the memory.
 (Use the MD command to display memory.)

-How do the contents of the A register compare to what you predicted in the Pre-lab after the execution of each instruction?
+How do the contents of the A register compare to what you predicted in the Pre-Lab after the execution of each in instruction?